cyberbeam524/Inventoryware/README.md

 - Having more worker threads than hardware cores results in each core having 2 or more threads.
 With each core handling 2 or more threads, it can result in **_context switching_**, another memory intensive process.
 Thus, to prevent this, an amount equivalent to the number of hardware cores were used.
 - Each worker pool thread only needs one database connection.
 Thus, an equivalent number of postgresql database connection threads were created in database pool.
 - Postgresql was used instead of mongodb due to library incompatibility issues that prevents fetching multiple mongodb connections as needed.
+- Smart pointers used:
-- Smart pointer - unique pointer used to store all postgresql connection objects as only one thread will be accessing it at a time
+    - unique pointer used to store all postgresql connection objects as only one thread will be accessing it at a time.
+Only one pointer **_cannot be duplicated_** and the object will be destroyed once the unique pointer goes out of scope (RAI principles apply).
+If **_memory leaks_** were to occur from undestoryed postgresql connections stored in raw pointers, it will case the machine to break down in a few months possibly.
+Using unique pointers prevents memory leaks by safely destroying postgresql connection objects at the end of program.
-- A shared pointer to the pool is shared with all the threads so that they are able to fetch connections from the common pool.
+    - shared pointer to the pool can be **_duplicated_** and sent to all the threads so that they are able to fetch connections from the common pool.
+The pool object is destroyed only when the last pointer goes out of scope.
+As it keeps track of the number of references used, it is **_more memory inefficient_** than unique pointers and its use should be minimised.
+    - weak pointer of pool's shared pointer created to **_prevent memory leaks_** due to threads not completing in time at end of main scope and thus still holding onto some shared pointer of pool.

 ## Tech Stack
 - C++ console program (user-interface & backend)